vdzhorov/ansible-role-wkhtmltopdf/README.md

 # Ansible Role: wkhtmltopdf

-An Ansible Role that installs wkhtmltopdf on RedHat/CentOS or Debian.
+An Ansible Role that installs wkhtmltopdf on RedHat/CentOS, Debian and Ubuntu.

 ## Requirements